Lyon College Office of Academic Support and Accessibility Grievance Policy for Students with Disabilities

 It is the policy of Lyon College not to discriminate on the basis of disability.
 Lyon College has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
 794) of the U.S. Department of Health and Human Services regulations implementing the Act.
 Section 504 prohibits discrimination on the basis of disability in any program or activity receiving federal financial assistance.
 The law and regulations may be examined in the office of disability services, which has been designated to coordinate the efforts of Lyon College to comply with Section 504.

-Any person who believes she or he has been subjected to discrimination on the basis of disability may file a grievance under this procedure.
+Any student who believes he/she/they has been subjected to discrimination on the basis of disability may file a grievance under this procedure.
 It is against the law for Lyon College to retaliate against anyone who files a grievance or cooperates in the investigation of a grievance.

-Lyon College will make appropriate arrangements to ensure persons with disabilities are provided other accommodations, if needed, to participate in this grievance process.
-Such arrangements may include, but are not limited to, providing interpreters for the deaf, providing taped cassettes of material for the blind, or assuring a barrier-free location for the proceedings.
+Lyon College will make appropriate arrangements to ensure persons with disabilities are provided accommodations, if needed, to participate in the grievance process.
+Such arrangements may include but are not limited to providing interpreters for the deaf, providing audio material for the blind, or assuring a barrier-free location for the proceedings.
 The Director of Academic Support will be responsible for such arrangements.